GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   FROM YOUR_VIEW
   WHERE
   hasJobChangeEvent AND
-  jobChange.jobStats.reservationUsage.slotMs IS NOT NULL AND (jobChange.jobStats.parentJobName IS NOT NULL OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT')
+  ((jobChange.jobStats.parentJobName IS NOT NULL AND jobChange.jobStats.reservationUsage.slotMs IS NOT NULL) OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT')
   ORDER BY
+   eventTimestamp DESC,
+   common_script_job_id,
-   jobChange.jobStats.startTime DESC,
+   jobChange.jobStats.startTime
-   common_script_job_id

   ```